Nitzanim B.Mitzvah* Academy

 How the Program Works

-The program will take place once monthly during the school year.
-Students will journal their own growth, using words and visual art as expressive tools.
-Parents will be included in each month’s outdoor activity day, giving you an opportunity to participate in your children’s learning and even doing some learning of your own with Reb Irwin.
+Parents will be included in each month’s gathering, as well as the Fall retreat, giving you an opportunity to participate in your children’s learning and even doing some learning of your own with Reb Irwin.

 Hands on, experiential learning exploring Judaism and the environment